Attractions April 30, 2015

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here:

 Centralia is home to a raging mine fire that has been burning since 1962.
 What was once a regular coal town is now populated by less than seven inhabitants, all of whom refused to evacuate-- the remaining homes and buildings stand abandoned as smoke can be seen rising constantly from Centralia's splintered roads.
 You can only imagine the census report for the area.

-This gigantic coffee pot has more history behind it than you may think.
+This gigantic coffee pot, known as the Koontz Coffee Pot, has more history behind it than you may think.
 It was built in 1927 and has decorated the landscape of Bedford in one form or another since then.

 4. Gravity Hill, Bedford

 Also located in Bedford, gravity hill is famous for making cars mysteriously roll uphill.